Microgreen Grow Mats Verse Soil: Which is Better, Hemp, Bamboo, or Soil?

 • Cleaner to use than soil or coco (I would disagree - discussion below).

-• Made from natural, sustainable fibers (natural yes, renewable yes, sustainable no).
+• It is made from natural, sustainable fibers (natural, yes, renewable, yes, sustainable, no).

 • Promotes high germination rate (seems to germinate seeds well).